wilsonfreitas/python-bizdays/README.md

 ### Calendar Specification

-Calendar specification is a `.cal` file containing the weekdays to be considered as nonworking days and a ISO formatted list of dates representing holidays.
+Calendar specification is a text file containing the weekdays to be considered as nonworking days and a ISO formatted list of dates representing holidays.
+I usually use a `.cal` extension on those files.
 Here it follows an example called `Test.cal`:

 	Saturday